andyaiken/forgesteel/to do.md

+# Development Plans

+## Updating Forge Steel to Backer Packet #2

-# General Changes
+### Miscellaneous Changes

-Calculate and show disengage value on hero sheet
+* In the Perk panel, show the list the perk belongs to
-Add new feature type to allow revenant to choose features from other ancestries Revenants should have 2 or 3 ancestry points depending on size In perk panel, show the perk list
+* Add new feature type to allow Revenant to choose features from other ancestries
+* Revenants should have either 2 or 3 ancestry points depending on size

-# Classes
+### Classes

-Update classes:
+* Update classes
   * Conduit
   * Elementalist
   * Fury
   * Shadow
   * Tactician

-Add new classes:
+* Add new classes
   * Censor
   * Null
   * Talent
   * Troubadour

-# New Data
+### New Data

 * Update / add complications
 * Add titles
 * Add items
 * Add / update monsters

-# Future Work
+## Future Work

+* Monster Editor
-Show similar monsters in monster editor
+  * Show similar monsters in monster editor
+  * Auto-create monsters
+* Encounter Editor
-Use encounter templates in encounter editor
+  * Use encounter templates in encounter editor
+  * Auto-create encounters
+* Heroes
-More intelligent feature collation - for each one, look for sub-features
+  * More intelligent feature collation - for each one, look for sub-features